MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_skeleton_horse_trap.md

 # Entity Documentation - minecraft:behavior.skeleton_horse_trap

-`minecraft:behavior.skeleton_horse_trap` allows an entity to function as a skeleton horse trap and be triggered like them, spawning a lightning bolt, additional skeleton horses and skeleton horse riders when a player gets nearby.
+`minecraft:behavior.skeleton_horse_trap` allows an entity to function as a skeleton horse trap and be triggered, spawning a lightning bolt, additional skeleton horses, and skeleton horse riders, when a player approaches to within a set radius.

 > [!NOTE]
 > This behavior can only be used by the `horse`, `mule`, `donkey` and `skeleton horses` entity type.